-The Fund is passively managed and seeks to promote the following environmental and social characteristics by tracking the performance of the MSCI EM Minimum Volatility ESG Reduced Carbon Target Index, its Benchmark Index:
+The Fund is passively managed and seeks to promote the following environmental and social characteristics by tracking the performance of the Bloomberg MSCI US Corporate Sustainable SRI Index, its Benchmark Index:

-- 1. exclusion of issuers deemed to be involved in certain activities considered to have negative environmental and/or social outcomes; - 2. exclusion of issuers deemed to have violated United Nations Global Compact principles; - 3. exclusion of issuers deemed to be involved in very severe ESG related controversies; - 4. targeted higher index weighted-average industry-adjusted environmental, social and governance (ESG) score; - 5. targeted reduction in carbon emission intensity; - 6. targeted reduction in potential carbon emissions; and - 7. exposure to investments qualifying as sustainable investments.
+- 1. exclusion of issuers deemed to be involved in certain activities considered to have negative environmental and/or social outcomes; - 2. exclusion of issuers deemed to be involved in very severe ESG related controversies; - 3. exclusion of issuers considered to be lagging industry peers in their high exposure and failure to manage significant ESG risks (based on an ESG rating); and - 4. exposure to investments qualifying as sustainable investments.

-These environmental and social characteristics are incorporated through the selection and weighting of constituents in the Fund's Benchmark Index at each index rebalancing (as described below).
-The Benchmark Index excludes issuers from the MSCI EM Index (the "Parent Index") based on their involvement in certain activities deemed to have negative environmental or social outcomes.
+These environmental and social characteristics are incorporated through the selection of constituents in the Fund's Benchmark Index at each index rebalance (as described below).
+The Benchmark Index excludes issuers based on their involvement in certain activities deemed to have negative environmental or social outcomes.
 Issuers are excluded from the Benchmark Index based on their involvement in the following business lines/activities (or related activities):